cjdbarlow/bedside-notebook/management/cns/chronic-spine.md

 * A
 	* Fusion may impair airway management
 * C
-	* Consider induction with vasopressor
+	* Consider induction with vasopressor infusion
 	* Arterial line
 	* MAP within 20% of baseline
 * D